Zap Energy

-Zap Energy is an American privately held company that aims to commercialize fusion power through use of a sheared-flow-stabilized Z-pinch.
-The firm is based in Seattle Washington, with research facilities nearby in Everett and Mukilteo, Washington.
-The firm aims to scale their technology to maintain plasma stability at increasingly higher energy levels, with the goal of achieving scientific breakeven and eventual commercial profitability.

-The conceptual basis for the technology was developed at the University of Washington led by Uri Shumlak.
-Zap Energy formed following the positive initial results achieved by an experimental device named Fusion Z-pinch Experiment (FuZE) as part of the Advanced Research Projects Agency–Energy (ARPA-E) ALPHA program.
-The firm was co-founded by British entrepreneur and investor Benj Conway (President, CEO), with technologist Brian A. Nelson (Chief Technology Officer), and physicist Uri Shumlak (Chief Science Officer).
+Zap Energy is an American privately held company that aims to commercialize both fission and fusion power in compact-scale, liquid-metal-cooled modular energy systems.
+The company is based in Seattle, Washington, with research facilities nearby in Everett and Mukilteo, Washington.
+The company is designing and building sodium-cooled fission reactors, while simultaneously scaling their fusion technology to maintain plasma stability at increasingly higher energy levels, with the goal of achieving net energy gain and using it as the basis for a lithium-cooled fusion reactor.
+The company was co-founded by British entrepreneur and investor Benj Conway (President, CEO), with technologist Brian A. Nelson (Chief Technology Officer), and physicist Uri Shumlak (Chief Science Officer).